Reservoir: Seismicity

 The filling (impounding) of reservoirs has often been attributed to reservoir-triggered seismicity (RTS) as seismic events have occurred near large dams or within their reservoirs in the past.
 These events may have been triggered by the filling or operation of the reservoir and are on a small scale when compared to the amount of reservoirs worldwide.
 Of over 100 recorded events, some early examples include the 60 m tall Marathon Dam in Greece (1929), the 221 m tall Hoover Dam in the U.S. (1935).
 Most events involve large dams and small amounts of seismicity.
 The only four recorded events above a 6.0-magnitude (Mw) are the 103 m tall Koyna Dam in India and the 120 m Kremasta Dam in Greece which both registered 6.3-Mw, the 122 m high Kariba Dam in Zambia at 6.25-Mw and the 105 m Xinfengjiang Dam in China at 6.1-Mw.
 Disputes have occurred regarding when RTS has occurred due to a lack of hydrogeological knowledge at the time of the event.
 It is accepted, though, that the infiltration of water into pores and the weight of the reservoir do contribute to RTS patterns.
 For RTS to occur, there must be a seismic structure near the dam or its reservoir and the seismic structure must be close to failure.
 Additionally, water must be able to infiltrate the deep rock stratum as the weight of a 100 m deep reservoir will have little impact when compared the deadweight of rock on a crustal stress field, which may be located at a depth of 10 km or more.

-Microclimate
+Climate

-Reservoirs may change the local micro-climate increasing humidity and reducing extremes of temperature, especially in dry areas.
+Reservoirs may change the local climate increasing humidity and reducing extremes of temperature, especially in dry areas.
 Such effects are claimed also by some South Australian wineries as increasing the quality of the wine production.